Azure-Samples/llama-index-python/README.md

   1. A Python backend built using FastAPI
   2. A Javascript frontend built with Next.js

   It is hosted on [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/) in just a few commands.
-It also uses [LlamaIndex.TS](https://github.com/run-llama/LlamaIndexTS), a TypeScript library that can ingest any PDF, text, CSV, Markdown, Word and HTML files.

 - The app uses [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) to answer questions about the data you provide.
 The app is set up to use the `gpt-35-turbo` model and embeddings to provide the best and fastest answers to your questions.